callmeyaz/mutation-tracker/README.md

 ### Examples

-Below are a few example that shows some but not all of the potential of mutation-tracker library.
+Below are a few example that shows some but not all of the potential uses of mutation-tracker library.

-#### 1 - Initialization with typed object
+#### 1 - Initialization with an existing object

 ```javascript
 var tracker = MutationTracker(user, { defaultValue: false });